thebrianjohns/score_repo/README.md

 I will be working my way through each of the questions to help sharpen and expand on my data skillset.
 Here, I will share the data that I have worked on so far, with a brief summary on the skills that were used for the project.

-### 1. Running - Boston Marathon
+### 1. Boston Marathon: Outlier Detection
-#### Outlier Detection
-The focus of the questions here were on Outlier Detection.
 I used statistical analysis, including Inter-Quartile Ranges and Standard Deviations, to determine if there were more outliers that were slower or faster than the average runner, as well as which winner had the most remarkable performance based on their gender and age group.